huggingface/huggingface_hub/tasks/src/image-segmentation/about.md

 Panoptic Segmentation is the image segmentation task that segments the image both instance-wise and class-wise, it has assigns every pixel a distinct instance of the class.

 ## Inference
-You can infer with the image segmentation models using The Inference API.
+You can infer with the image segmentation models using [The Inference API](https://huggingface.co/inference-api) or image-segmentation pipeline.

 ```python
 import json